Skin Resurfacing

 The procedure is done as an outpatient, and can be done in your doctor’s office.
 During the procedure, you will receive a topical and local anesthetic.
 You may also receive an intravenous anesthetic, but you will not be asleep.
 The type of anesthesia will depend on the level of resurfacing done.
 Have someone available to drive you home.

 Treatment times depend on the amount of resurfacing required.
 They typically range from fifteen minutes to 90 minutes.
 Depending on the type of damage that needs to be repaired, the cosmetic dermatologist may move the laser over the area more than once.
 It feels like tiny rubber bands snapping against your skin.
-Most people only need one treatment, but depending on the type of condition being treated, multiple resurfacing treatments may be required.

-What can I expect During Recovery?
+What Can I Expect During Recovery?

-Temporary side effects reports have been swelling and mild discomfort, easily treatable with ice and anti-inflammatory medications.
 Red crusted areas may develop: do not pick at them or they can become scars.
 It is important to avoid sun exposure during the healing period, which can be up to two weeks.